Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

 Giving the “right” books to eager kindergarteners is therefore essential.
 We want to give them books that will excite them, delight them, make them laugh and boost their confidence as they begin to tackle a brand new challenge.

 So how do you know if a book is perfect for your beginning reader?
-What makes a book that’s great for kindergarten different from an easy chapter book?
+What makes a great kindergarten reading book different from an easy chapter book?
 Check out these tips!

 Believe it or not, larger fonts really make a difference for new readers!
 Larger fonts have been linked to a boost in decoding skills, in addition to greater fluency and enhanced comprehension.
-Larger text is also much less intimidating to new readers, as pages inherently have more white space and less words.
+Larger text in kindergarten reading books is also much less intimidating to new readers, as pages inherently have more white space and less words.
 It allows children to easily see where their eyes should go next.

 Simplicity is key for new readers.
 Why?
 The longer the sentence, the more confusion your child will feel.
 Remember — kindergarten books are for those kids who are just learning to read.
 That means they have not yet mastered fluency and speed, nor do they understand the nuances of punctuation.
 And forget about a sentence extending over a page turn — these are the things that do nothing but frustrate our new readers.
 Thus, short and simple is key!